GrossfieldLab/loos/INSTALL.md

 #### SciPy

 Several packages (notably Voronoi) and a few tools (e.g. cluster-structures.py) depend on scipy.
-This can be installed from most package managers on linux (see distro-specific comments above), or you can download it from www.scipy.org.
-If you don't want to install it, almost everything will still work as usual, and the few tools that do use it will fail at startup.
+For recent version of MacOS, both Scipy should already be installed.
+If not, you can always download it from www.scipy.org.

 ### Typical Problems